jimbateson7/https-claudiadecarlo.com-/src/pages/privacy-policy.md

 collect, use, and safeguard your personal information in compliance with GDPR and applicable UK laws.

-## Information we collect

-* Personal Information: If you contact us via our website, we may collect your name, email address, and phone number.
-* Cookies: Our website uses cookies for analytics and marketing purposes to improve user experience and track website performance.

 ## How we use your information

 We use your personal data for the following purposes:

-* To respond to your enquiries or provide requested services.
 * To send updates, if you have opted in to receive them.
-* To analyse website traffic and improve the functionality of our website.

 ### Data sharing